Justice and Accountability

 450 chairs are set up in Guatemala City's central square on June 30, 2017, to honor the 45,000 people forcibly disappeared by the military during the armed conflict.
 Photo: CPR Urbana.

-Since the end of Guatemala’s 36-year internal armed conflict and the signing of the Peace Accords in 1996, Guatemalan individuals and organizations have tirelessly sought to bring to justice the people responsible for many of the conflict’s egregious human rights abuses, carried out with military training and the financial support of the U.S. government.
+Since the singing of the Peace Accords in 1996, Guatemalan individuals and organizations have courageously sought justice.
+The U.S. government provided financial support and training to the Guatemalan military, responsible for the egregious human rights violations that occurred during 36 years of Internal Armed Conflict.
 According to the UN Historical Clarification Commission, over 200,000 people were killed and an additional 45,000 forcibly disappeared by state forces.
-Thousands more women experienced sexual violence at the hands of the military, more than 85% of whom were indigenous.

-With creativity, tenacity, and courage, survivors work daily to defend and restore collective memory of what happened during the conflict.
-Together, their work aims to guarantee that genocide never be repeated, while taking on the unfinished liberatory work of those who were taken by state violence.
+With creativity and bravery, survivors work daily to defend and restore collective memory of the genocide.
+They aim to guarantee that genocide is never repeated, while taking on the unfinished liberatory work of those who were taken by state violence.